MaybeShewill-CV/CRNN_Tensorflow/README.md

 # CRNN_Tensorflow
-This is a TensorFlow implementation of a Deep Neural Network for scene text recognition mainly based on the paper ["An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition"](http://arxiv.org/abs/1507.05717).
+This is a TensorFlow implementation of a Deep Neural Network for scene text recognition.
+It is  mainly based on the paper ["An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition"](http://arxiv.org/abs/1507.05717).
-You can refer to their paper for details.
+You can refer to the paper for architecture details.
 Thanks to the author [Baoguang Shi](https://github.com/bgshih).

-This model consists of a CNN stage extracting features which are fed to an RNN stage (Bi-LSTM) and a CTC loss.
+The model consists of a CNN stage extracting features which are fed to an RNN stage (Bi-LSTM) and a CTC loss.

 ## Installation

-This software has been developed on Ubuntu 16.04(x64) using python3.5 and TensorFlow 1.10.
-Since it uses the data API it is incompatible with older versions of TensorFlow.
+This software has been developed on Ubuntu 16.04(x64) using python 3.5 and TensorFlow 1.10.
+Since it uses some recent features of TensorFlow it is incompatible with older versions.

 The following methods are provided to install dependencies:

-## Docker
+### Docker

 There are Dockerfiles inside the folder `docker`.
 Follow the instructions inside `docker/README.md` to build the images.

-## Conda
+### Conda

 You can create a conda environment with the required dependencies using: